juanpc2018/GTX-1050-Ti-Linux/README.md

 problem is GPU drivers, Not All work for 32-Bits on Linux. </br>

 Legal Games require a "middle finger" software like [EA "Origin"](https://www.ea.com/ea-app) or [Steem](https://store.steampowered.com/about/) + useless anti-cheat, that can be bypass with DMA PCIe cards </br>
-Those Game Stores are designed for latest 64-Bit Windows11 & W10 </br>
+Those Game Stores are designed for latest 64-Bit Win11 & W10 </br>
 Support for Win8.1x64 was Deleted </br>
-But Win8.1x64 works ok for 32-Bits, </br>
+But Win8.1x64 works ok for 32-Bits </br>

+Store does Not work in W8.1x64. games work in Win8.1x64, but... without store app, games do Not run/install. </br>
+Original [DVD](https://archive.org/details/NFSRUN) [installers](https://www.old-games.com/download/11915/need-for-speed-the-run) for [Need for Speed The Run](https://www.gog.com/dreamlist/game/need-for-speed-the-run-2011).[moby](https://www.mobygames.com/game/53576/need-for-speed-the-run/).[wiki](https://en.wikipedia.org/wiki/Need_for_Speed%3A_The_Run) for PC, are almost useless. </br>
+game was designed to require Online, and original installers were Not designed for W8.1 </br>
+game was updated several times & discontinued. </br>
+other option is using PS3 DVD and PS3 emulator for PC, but if game was available for PC. </br>

 Win10 Tropics-1.3 OpenGL had strange results </br>
 #### Quadro M6000 24GB | HP Z with intel lga3647 Platinum CPU </br>